Sambillingham/beyond/news/_posts/2015-10-08-championing-diversity-in-tech.md

 When we first had the idea for Beyond, we discussed the importance of creating an event where everyone felt welcome.
 We all know that the technology sector often gets a bad rep for being an industry that’s focussed on the young white male, and we wanted to push against that.

 It started with the speakers.
 I’ve read articles in the past by event organisers who suggest that there aren’t enough talented women to put on stage.
-Sure, there are less women than men but technology is a big industry and there are plenty who are doing innovative work.
+Sure, there are fewer women than men, but technology is a big industry and there are lots of women doing innovative work.
 Other articles suggest that by putting more women on the stage, you have to compromise the quality of your speaker lineup.
-Frankly, I don’t have a lot to say to those people.
 Organising Beyond has proven what I already knew: that there are plenty of accomplished and talented women in the technology industry who can speak confidently about code and design.
 We haven’t finished announcing our speakers yet but the lineup is split 50:50.

 And of course, though it starts with the speakers, it’s just as important that the attendees reflect the same gender diversity.
 To reach beyond the usual audience, we partnered with a number of organisations that champion women who code.